-I am so happy that you have visited my website!
-My humble prayer is that you will enjoy the precious time spent here and be encouraged to return every now and again.
+Welcome to my website!
+My humble prayer is for you to enjoy the time spent here, and that you are encouraged to return every now and again.

-Additionally I hope that taking the time to read through these pages will inspire you to invest your hard earned money in my novels.
-Of course, I would never desire anyone to squander away their cash unless it was on something they truly wanted and was worth the sacrifice.
-So, I will endeavor to reveal enough of myself, my motivation to write this tale, and what the themes are so that everyone can render an informed decision.
+Additionally, I hope that taking the time to read through these pages will inspire you to invest your hard earned money on my novels.
+Since I would never desire anyone to squander their cash unless it was on something they truly wanted, I will endeavor to reveal enough of myself, my motivation to write this tale, and what the themes are so that everyone can render an informed decision.

-My name is Sharon Lathan…. honest!
+My name is Sharon Lathan… honest!
 No pen-names for me!
-I suppose if an encyclopedia photo was needed for the ‘average American woman,’ mine would be appropriate.
-I am a native Californian, living currently amongst the orchards, cotton, corn, and cows of the sunny and hot San Joaquin Valley.
-Average middle-class upbringing, average family life as a child, average education, and so on.
-No grand dreams or aspirations other than to be a wife, mother, and nurse; all of which I am blessed to say came true.
-I am married to my own version of Mr. Darcy and have been for 25 years.
-Typical ups and downs, but I am delighted to say that we are yet in love and anticipating the joy of old age.
-Well, perhaps not too thrilled over the old age part, but you get the idea.
-God has blessed us with two beautiful, healthy children.
-Our daughter is now married to her own wonderful Mr. Darcy and living in Washington DC.
-Our son has finished high school and is learning the ways of the grownup world.
+I am a native Californian who in late 2013 relocated to Bardstown in the green, rolling hills of western Kentucky.
+I had an average middle-class upbringing and average family life as a child.
+I entertained no grand dreams or aspirations other than to be a wife, mother, and registered nurse – all of which I am blessed to say came true.
+In 1986 I married Steve, my own version of Mr. Darcy, and despite the typical ups and downs, I am delighted to say we are still in love.
+God blessed us with two beautiful, healthy children.
+Our daughter Emily, is married to Neil, her own wonderful Mr. Darcy, and they live in nearby Nashville, Tennessee.
+Our son Kyle married Serena, a fabulous Kentucky gal, and the two lovebirds live in our beautiful new hometown.

-By profession I am the Registered Nurse I first dreamed of becoming when I was nine.
-For the bulk of my 28 year career I have specialized in Neonatal Intensive Care.
-I adore the tiny babies and thrill at the excitement of high adrenaline in this incredibly rewarding field.
-After my family and now my writing, it is my greatest passion.
+At the age of twenty-one I became a Registered Nurse, as I first dreamed of when I was nine.
+For the bulk of my thirty-five year career I specialized in Neonatal Intensive Care, passionately in love with the tiny babies and excitement of high adrenaline in an incredibly rewarding field.
+However, when my husband retired in September of 2013 and we moved to Kentucky, I decided to set aside my stethoscope and focus on my writing career.

-When not at the hospital or attending to the ofttimes dreary tasks of homemaking, I am generally found busy at work on my Macintosh computer.
-Yes, it has become an obsession, but more on that later.
-In truth, I somehow find the time to read books written by other folks, see the occasional movie, keep up on my favorite TV shows, participate at our church, administrate and participate in Austen Authors group blog, commune with fellow romance novelist of the Yosemite Romance Writers RWA chapter, and enjoy the life gifted to me.
+Writing of the Darcys has become an obsession, so I am generally found busy at work on my Macintosh computer.
+In between, I do find the time to read books written by other folks, see the occasional movie, keep up on my favorite TV shows, commune with fellow romance novelist and Jane Austen fanatics, and enjoy the life gifted to me.

-Ah!
-Jane Austen Fan Fiction!
 It was a world of delight for me!
-Mr. Darcy and Lizzy Bennet could live on by the clever imaginings of modern storytellers.
+Mr. Darcy and Lizzy Bennet could live eternally by the clever imaginings of modern storytellers.
 How glorious!
-Yet I soon realized that I was searching for a tale of their future life together as I imagined it and was dissatisfied to not find amongst the plethora of finely written stories.
-Finally I began writing down what I saw flashing endlessly through my brain and a novella I titled “The Wedding Night” was the result.
-On a lark I posted it onto a JAFF website, received positive responses, and since the honeymoon logically follows the wedding night I wrote and posted that next!
-Several other novellas followed and similar to Mr. Darcy and his love for Elizabeth, I was wholly immersed and smack in the middle before I realized the path I had embarked on.
+Yet I soon realized that I was searching for a tale of their future life together as I imagined it, and was dissatisfied to not find that story amongst the plethora of finely written fanfiction.
+Finally I began writing down what I saw flashing endlessly through my brain, and a novella I titled “The Wedding Night” was the result.
+On a lark I posted it onto a JAFF website, received positive responses, and since the honeymoon logically follows the wedding night, I wrote and posted that next!
+Several other novellas followed and then, similar to Mr. Darcy and his love for Elizabeth, I was wholly immersed and smack in the middle before I realized the path I had embarked on.

 Those short stories quickly grew into a continuing serial that I titled Two Shall Become One.
-Eventually I created my own website to post the chapters on and coined The Darcy Saga as a tongue-in-cheek reference to the monster epic that showed no sign of diminishing.
+Eventually I created my own website to post the chapters, and coined The Darcy Saga as a tongue-in-cheek reference to the monster epic that showed no sign of diminishing.

 The first dozen times a reader suggested I publish the saga I smiled indulgently, chuckled a bit, thought it was sweet, thanked them for the kind praise, and moved on.
 I was well past the middle of 2006 and far beyond the short stories I had initially written before I began to seriously consider the notion.
 The barest glimmer of a possible supplementary career began to flicker through my heart and mind.
 Could I perhaps find a way to share this tale of love and hope with a wider audience?